 1. Key messages

-- The compliance with the measures imposed by the government to reduce the spread of the epidemic varied along the year.
+- The compliance with the measures imposed by the government to reduce the spread of the SARS-COV-2 virus varied throughout the year.
 In March 2021, the lack of compliance for some measures ranged between 50% for having only one close social contact (outside the household) and 3% for not respecting the ban on non-essential travel.

 - Lockdowns impacted the access to healthcare and home care, but the impact was much smaller during the second lockdown.